Arava (Leflunomide)

 How It Works

-Arava works by selectively interfering with white blood cells called lymphocytes, preventing them from producing the disease response that leads to pain, inflammation, and joint damage.
+Arava works by selectively inhibiting the production of lymphocytes, which are white blood cells involved in the inflammatory response that leads to joint damage.

 How to Take Arava